DeepWok/pynqcaht/labs/lab2/lab2.md

 The BaseOverlay provides you with PDM to PWM conversions to allow for playback from the audio buffer, as demonstrated in section 2.1.
 But to utilise Whisper, we need to convert the recorded PDM files into PCM, which can then be wrapped as a common audio file format such as `.wav` or `.mp3`, before making an API call.

-Let's start by...
+Let's start by implementing a software PDM-PCM conversion function in Python.

-Here, we implement a software PDM-PCM conversion in Python...
+>Task 1:

 https://tomverbeure.github.io/2020/09/30/Moving-Average-and-CIC-Filters.html
 https://www.youtube.com/watch?v=8RbUSaZ9RGY